SammyDartnall10/theexchange/README.md

 <h1>Technologies Used</h1>

-As a Flask application app logic has be written in Python 3.
+As a Django application app logic has be written primarily in Python 3 within the Django framework.

 HTML, CSS, and JavaScript have be used to enhance the look and feel in the following ways.